-Our partner terre des hommes Lebanon shared insights from the Children Advisory Comittee Meetings in South Lebanon with us.
+Our partner terre des hommes Lebanon shared insights from the Children Advisory Committee Meetings in South Lebanon

-Based on the Time to Talk Committee structure tdh Lebanon set up two child labour children advisory committees (CAC) and two Girls’ committees with local organizations.
-The child labour group is composed of 14 and 19 teenage children, both boys and girls.
+Based on the Time to Talk Committee structure, terre des homme Lebanon set up two child labour children advisory committees (CAC) and two Girls’ committees with local organizations.
+The child labour group is composed of two committees consisting of 14 and 19 teenage children, both boys and girls.
 20 of the children are Syrians, 5 are Palestinian refugees from Lebanon and 8 are Lebanese Doms.
-Most children are working and are engaged in different sectors: agriculture, mechanics, street work, in restaurants or selling vegetables.
+Most children are working and participating in different sectors: agriculture, mechanics, street work and the food service industry.
 Only 12 out of 33 children are going to school.

-The girls´group is composed respectively of 17 and 15 adolescent girls, between 12 and 17 years.
+The girls‘ group is composed of two committees consisting of 17 and 15 adolescent girls, between 12 and 17 years.
 21 girls are Syrian and 11 are Palestinian refugees from Lebanon.
-All girls face GBV (Gender Based Violence) risks, including being married, sexual abuse, violence, being highly discriminated because of their gender, leading to school drop-out and denial of resources, 6 are out of school and 3 are working.
+All girls face GBV (Gender Based Violence) risks.
+This includes forced marriage, sexual abuse, violence and gender discrimination which leads to school drop-out and shortage of resources.
+Out of those girls, 6 are out of school and 3 are working.

 Activities to reflect on the children´s situations